The BasicTermASL_ME Model#

 the number of lapsed policies before the

-then there may not be an anniversary date in Step i
+then there may not be an anniversary date in Step i, in which

 The figure below illustrates adjacent policy terms